Biosimilars face challenges & type 2 diabetes drugs show cardiovascular & renal benefits

 Attending the ACCP annual meeting is just one of the ways in which HealthTrust stays informed of the latest developments in the pharmacy space.
 We strive to keep members aware of the pharmaceutical advancements that will impact their patients.

-Kyle Herndon, PharmD, MBA, BCPS, is a PGY-2 Resident in Corporate Pharmacy Leadership at HealthTrust.
-For more information, email him at Kyle.Herndon@Healthtrustpg.com.
+At the time of this writing, Kyle Herndon, PharmD, MBA, BCPS, was a PGY-2 Resident in Corporate Pharmacy Leadership at HealthTrust.
+For more information, contact firstname.lastname@example.org.